C/C++

 YRX_PATTERN

 An individual pattern defined in a rule.
-The YRX_PATTERNS object has a pointer to an array of these structures.

-typedef struct YRX_PATTERN {
+const struct YRX_PATTERN *pattern,

 YRX_MATCH